cassLaffan/Neural_Network/Graphs/README.md

 These are the graphs that I couldn't fit into my report (so I could include cat pictures).
+"Binary" indicates that these graphs were made by the binary classification model, and "Class" indicated that the graphs were made by the 6 class model.